 Now let’s see how the formula works.
-The whole chapter of Psalm 150 from verse 1 to 6 answers the question WHAT.
-What is the scripture talking about?
+The whole chapter of Psalm 150 from verses 1 to 6 answers the question WHAT.
+What is the Scripture talking about?
 Praise, specifically praise for God.
-The 6- verse chapter has praise mentioned 13 times including praise God, praise the Lord and praise Him.
+The 6- verse chapter has praise mentioned 13 times including praise God, praise the Lord, and praise Him.

 WHEN should we praise God?
 Anytime and every time.
-The verse 6 specifically calls on everything that has breath to praise the Lord.
+Verse 6 specifically calls on everything that has breath to praise the Lord.
 To have breath is to be alive.
-Therefore, every second, minute and hour that you are alive, is a good time to praise God.
+Therefore, every second, minute, and hour that you are alive, is a good time to praise God.
 The dead cannot praise.
 No! there is no breath in them.
 It’s only the living who can.
 Let’s praise God as long as we can breathe.

-Let’s now answer WHY ?
+Let’s now answer WHY?
 Why should I praise God?
-The verse 2 teaches us to praise God for his acts of power and for His surpassing greatness.
+Verse 2 teaches us to praise God for his acts of power and for His surpassing greatness.
 Some people think that praise must be a response to what happens.
 If good things happen to them, they will automatically praise God but if bad things happen, there will be no place for praise.
 That is not what the word of God teaches us.
 The focus of praise here is God not us.
-That means praise God in every circumstance.
+That means praising God in every circumstance.
 Praise God when emotions have been affected.
-Praise God when in trouble .
-In prison, Paul and Silas sang praises unto God-Acts 16:25 (KJV) and when they were thrown into the fire, Shadrach, Meshach, and Abednego with one voice, praised and glorified God-Daniel 3:51
+Praise God when in trouble.
+In prison, Paul and Silas sang praises unto God-Acts 16:25 (KJV) and when they were thrown into the fire, Shadrach, Meshach, and Abednego with one voice praised and glorified God-Daniel 3:51

 I can confidently write that Psalm 150 is a complete journalistic report on praising God.
 Hallelujah!
 It qualifies for a headline.
 Symbolically, it is also the last psalm.